Arbroath and Forfar Railway: Financial downturn

 In the first years of operation, the railway was running at a healthy profit; its financial difficulties were confined to lack of capital.
-It had resolved that problem by issuing 5% preference shares under the 1840 Act.
+It had resolved that problem by issuing 5% preference shares under the Arbroath and Forfar Railway Act 1840.
 That money significantly reduced the available money for distribution to ordinary shareholders.
 Moreover, the original permanent way was not as durable as had been hoped, and significant sums had to be expended on upkeep; in addition the government passenger tax was a heavy burden.
 In 1842 there was no dividend for ordinary shareholders and there was no money for necessary improvements on the line.

 Trunk railways

 The Arbroath and Forfar Railway had been a pioneering local railway.
 By the 1840s the English railway network was taking shape and a great deal of thought was given to connecting central Scotland with England, and bringing northern towns into the network.
 Amid considerable controversy, the Caledonian Railway was authorised in 1845 connecting Carlisle with Glasgow and Edinburgh; in the same session, there was a frenzy of railway authorisations, including the Scottish Central Railway, the Scottish Midland Junction Railway and the Aberdeen Railway.
 Together these lines were to link central Scotland with Stirling, Perth, Forfar and Aberdeen.